neobundy/cwkGuides/guides/2025/02/20250225-first-impressions-claude-sonnet-3-7-reasoning-vs-speed-trade-offs.md

 ![Coding in MLX](images/20250225-03.png)

 Sonnet 3.7 might be the first model that can actually code in MLX.

+Claude Sonnet 3.7 also demonstrates current, accurate knowledge of technical tools, evidenced by its precise Midjourney parameters.
+While other SOTA models confidently generate fabricated flags like '--detail_enhance' or '--realism 9.5' that have never existed, Claude correctly implements the actual parameter syntax (--ar 16:9, --v 6, --style raw).
+This illustrates the difference between pattern-matching what parameters 'might look like' versus genuine understanding of real-world systems.

 ## The Future: It's Not Better or Worse, It's Horses for Courses